The beauty of mixed-radix bases

 a list of vectors, each vector giving the coordinate for a 1.

 we will have to implement it ourself.
-This is what Idot
+This is what Idot, defined above,

 is for.